Quantitative easing and ‘loose’ monetary policy have not been successful in boosting UK export performance.

 We can conclude that quantitative easing and ‘loose’ monetary policy have not been successful in boosting UK export performance.
 Rather than helping to address the trade deficit, the policy has merely served to boost asset-prices and pump liquidity into a financial system which continues to withhold investment from the real economy.

 Improving the trade balance will require more than central bank mandated asset-price inflation.
 We need to go beyond monetary policy and think through which institutional and political changes are needed to reverse the decline of UK manufacturing and the balance of trade problems which goes with it.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.